Last updated: February 2020

-You can go on and use websites such as Glassdoor to find a project management job and see what the others are saying about the workplace you’re planning on applying to and what salary range to expect.
+You can go on and use websites such as Jooble or Glassdoor to find a project management job and see what the others are saying about the workplace you’re planning on applying to and what salary range to expect.

 Also, try Paymo for free to start working with project management software yourself or use it to track your own learning process.
 Paymo’s also available for free for 1 year without limitations to schools, colleges, and universities.

 If we’ve convinced you that project management is the perfect career for you, you can start your PM learning journey right now.
 Follow all of the above-given steps and begin preparing for a successful future in the world of project management.

 Share your own tips and tricks of the trade.
 Beginner project managers could really use your past career experience for referral.